syncfusion-content/winui-docs/winui/Circular-Charts/Appearance.md

 ### Applying palette

-Each palette applies a set of predefined brushes to the pie or doughnut series in a predefined order.
+Each palette applies a set of predefined brushes to the series in a predefined order.
 [Metro]() palette is the default palette.

 {% tabs %}